xpipe-io/xpipe/README.md

 ### A flexible connection manager and remote file explorer

-X-Pipe is a brand-new type of connection manager and remote file explorer that works by only interacting with command-line tools on local and remote shell connections.
+XPipe is a brand-new type of connection manager and remote file explorer that works by only interacting with command-line tools on local and remote shell connections.
 This approach makes it much more flexible as it doesn't have to deal with file system APIs or remote file handling protocols at all.